-We further confirm that the financial statements comply with Implementation Procedures issued by the Sharjah Airport International Free Zone Authority pursuant to Law No. 2 of 1995; we have obtained all the information and explanations necessary for our audit and proper books of account and other records have been maintained in accordance with the said regulation.
+We further confirm that the financial statements comply with the applicable provisions of Implementation Procedures issued by the Sharjah Airport International Free Zone Authority pursuant to Law No. 2 of 1995.

 S.M.
 JOSHI Chartered Accountants Registration No. 108 Dubai, U.A.E.
-7 April 2021
+4 April 2022